MaibornWolff/codecharta/gh-pages/_posts/how-to/2019-10-23-analyze_java_project_and_git_log.md

     - sourcecodeparser
     - gitlogparser
     - merge
-title: Analyzing a java project and it's gitlog to generate a merged cc.json
+title: Analyzing a java project and its gitlog to generate a merged cc.json
 ---

 # Prerequisites

 -   CodeCharta-Visualization installed
 -   CodeCharta-Analysis installed
--   git or svn
+-   git
 -   Java installed and correctly configured
--   bash or similiar
+-   bash or similar

 # Instructions